typicalninja/download-github-files/readme.md

 * This tool utilizes the GitHub API to retrieve file lists and their content.
 As with any API, there are limits.
 By default, the tool operates in ****Guest** mode, which may have lower API limits.

-* If you desire a higher API limit, [creating a GitHub personal token](https://github.com/settings/tokens/new?description=Download%20Github%20Files&scopes=repo) and
+* If you desire a higher API limit, [create a GitHub personal token](https://github.com/settings/tokens/new?description=Download%20Github%20Files&scopes=repo) and
-[adding it to the settings panel](#settings-panel-overview) of the downloader. **Remember to refresh the page** after adding the token.
+[add it to the settings panel](#github-token) of the downloader. **Remember to refresh the page** after adding the token.

 * For large repositories this api will try to download the content via a different strategy due to api limitation, however the amount of files downloaded may vary (it may also cost more in resources)